It’s safe to cycle!

 Again this is just my perception, but people seem calmer here.
 I think the cycling and lack of crowds or rush hour definitely have something to do with it.
 Somehow things seem to get done, the streets are clean, the service in restaurants good, yet there never seems to be any stress and panic.
 People cycle calmly along the road or walk casually through town without a care in the world.
 Calm Danes = Happy Danes!

 It’s quite small

-London is huge and gets bigger every year as it continues to sprawl outwards to make room for its ever growing population.
-In Denmark no one seems to live more than a 15-20 minute bike ride from town and you can easily see most of the main landmarks in a day on bike or by public transport.
-I was surprised by how many people lived in the middle of town too, many areas seemed quite residential, which seems a rarity in London unless you are multi millionaire.
+London is huge and gets bigger every year as it continues to sprawl outwards to make room for its ever-growing population.
+In Denmark, no one seems to live more than a 15-20 minute bike ride from town and you can easily see most of the main landmarks in a day on a bike or by public transport.
+I was surprised by how many people lived in the middle of town too, many areas seemed quite residential, which seems a rarity in London unless you are a multi-millionaire.

 Now don’t get me wrong, I LOVE London, it is my home and right now I don’t want to live anywhere else.
 However, Copenhagen is certainly doing a few things better than us!
 The much smaller population no doubt helps, but I can’t help but think we can do more to help make Londoners lives less stressful.

 Do you agree that Copenhagen is leagues ahead of London?

 Love this post?
 Then Pin It for later!